outlyerapp/integrations/kubernetes/README.md

 Kubernetes is an open source system for automating deployment, scaling, and management of containerized applications.

-This integration will monitor your Kubernetes cluster by collecting metrics from API Server and [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics).
+This integration will monitor your Kubernetes cluster by collecting metrics from API Server, [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics), and Kubelet.

 Once enabled you will get default dashboards and alert rules to help you get started monitoring your key Kubernetes metrics.